FranckRidel/upsys/README.md

 # upsys
-C script for upgrading and cleaning Debian programs and systems
+C script for upgrading and cleaning Debian or Fedora programs and systems